 Call for submissions

-Several months since the relaunch of EBOQUILLS, we have continued to make notable progress.
-And some people ask how come there is always something new?
-And my answer is, “It’s about growth.
+Several years since the relaunch of Eboquills, we have continued to make notable progress.
+And some people ask, “how come there is always something new?
+Our answer is, “It’s about growth.
 There’s always something new for those who are open to growth”

 Guidelines for submissions